vrusinov/co2_monitors/netatmo_esphome_m5stickc_display/README.md

 4. Compile, upload and run the code: `esphome run netatmo-display.yaml`

+# Known issues

+## Not starting after fully discharged

+After flashing via ESPHome M5StickC may not be able to restart after fully discharged.

+Workaround is to flash one of the examples using M5burner.
+See https://docs.m5stack.com/en/quick_start/m5core/uiflow - just flash one of the examples to revive M5StickC and then re-flash using esphome as above.

 # TODO

 * Make sensor names and their counts configurable.